Composer Jack Beeson

 BD: It seems

-should be stopped!
-[Both laugh] I don’t quite know how you
+and that they should be stopped!
+[Both laugh] I don’t quite

-people whose ambitions are such that a fairly large number
+There are some people whose ambitions are such that a fairly large number

 of performances, recordings, publications and acclaim of one sort or another

 is what they’re after.
 So when they find that there isn’t enough for

 them, then they decide to try something else where their ambitions might

 JB: It would

-numbers of those is actually not very large.
+but the sheer numbers of those is actually not very large.
 There are

 lots of people who write chamber music pieces who are really very widely

-performed, even when their music is not, let’s say, popular
+performed, even when their music is not, let’s say, popular or popular to

-off very often.
-But the pay-offs that do come are
+pay off very often.
+But the pay-offs that do come are large, in the

 JB: It’s absolutely